What can probably be the things to do in Tennessee? This is the first thought that comes to mind when planning a trip to Tennessee.

 Although most birds fly freely or hop across the lawns, you will be surprised to see that some of the birds on this mountain live in unique cages that look like little cottages.

-With all of its beauty and refreshment sources, visiting Parrot Mountain and Gardens in Pigeon Forge is one of the fun things to do in Tennessee.
+With all of its beauty and refreshment sources, visiting Parrot Mountain and Gardens in Pigeon Forge is one of the most significant places to visit in Tennessee.

 15. Civil War Heritage